Can You Use Watercolor Pencils As Regular Colored Pencils

 These pencils are ideal for creating delicate gradients and washes of color.
 When it comes to blending, pastel pencils can be difficult to work with since they tend to leave behind streaks and brush marks.
 Watercolor pencils, on the other hand, blend quite easily thanks to their water-soluble leads.

-Surprise facts: How to Get Spray Paint off of Tile
+Surprise facts: How to Keep Spray Paint from Scratching off Metal

 This makes them a great choice for creating smooth transitions of color in your artwork.
 If you’re looking for an easy way to add a pop of color to your drawings or paintings, then pastel pencils are a great option.
 However, if you need more control over your colors and want to create delicate blends and gradients, then watercolor pencils are the way to go.